pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 ![png](/assets/images/gender-classifier-based-on-movie-dialogues_files/gender-classifier-based-on-movie-dialogues_59_4.png)

-We see that Linear SVC performs the best classification with a accuracy score of ~79% !
+We see that Linear SVC performs the best classification with an accuracy & F1 score of ~79% !!

-Out of the 190 male characters in the validation dataset, our model classified 155 of them correctly as males, and the remaining 35 incorrectly as females.
+From the confusion matrix, we can see that out of the 190 male characters in the validation dataset, SVC model classified 155 of them correctly as males, and the remaining 35 incorrectly as females.
 Similarly, out of 190 female characters in the validation dataset, 144 were classified correctly & 46 classified incorrectly.

-Logistic Regression & Naive Bayes classifiers are close at 77 & 76% accuracies respectively.
+Logistic Regression & Naive Bayes classifiers are close at 77% & 76% accuracies respectively.
 These results are not close to state of the art, but are still pretty good.

-Some possible ways to improve this performance could be:
+Some possible ways to further improve this performance could be:
 - using bi-grams or tri-grams for dialogue tokens
 - Adding features related to sentiments extracted from dialogues
 - Adding a feature that measures the level of objectivity or subjectivity of a dialogue
+- hyper-parameter tuning of our model parameters
+- trying out XGBoost or neural network models

-Still, our simple classifier does a good enough job to understand that the gender bias in the characters of Hollywood movies which our models are capturing fairly well.

-Let's explore what features contribute the most to our classifiers through some model explainability techniques.
+Still, our simple models do a good enough job to capture the gender bias in the characters of Hollywood movies.
+Let's explore what features contribute the most to our classifiers performance through some model explainability techniques.

 ## Feature importance

-Creating a list of all features including numeric & vectorised features
+Creating a list of all features including numeric, categorical & vectorised features.

 ```python